asyncapi-archived-repos/event-gateway/README.md

 Delivering messages as a top priority means no data loss should happen.

 ## 2. Transparent usage.
 No change in the user's code is needed.
-The service reads and responds pretending to be the final broker.
+The service acts as a proxy between the client and the final broker(s).
 Messages infer the protocol based on the shape of the input network packet.

 ## 3. Fully configurable.